 Investment process

-John and his team seek to add value by identifying and selecting sector themes and combining them with fundamental bottom-up stock analysis.
+The team seek to add value by identifying and selecting sector themes and combining them with fundamental bottom-up stock analysis.
 They begin by considering market and industry dynamics on a global basis.
 The team conducts many company meetings which gives it an overall insight into the marketplace.
 The insights it gains leads it to different ‘sector themes’, which allow it to narrow its investment universe down to the areas with the greatest potential.
 Research is concentrated on under-researched stocks where the team can add the most value.

 The team believes in the power of mean reversion and Janus Henderson European Focus will typically have a bias towards contrarian investing as a result.
-It is important for the team to identify a catalyst and ‘investing in change’ is a crucial part of the process.
-The portfolio has more exposure to medium-sized companies than Elite Rated Janus Henderson European Selected Opportunities fund.
+It is important for the team to identify a catalyst, and ‘investing in change’ is a crucial part of the process.
+The portfolio has more exposure to medium-sized companies than the Elite Rated Janus Henderson European Selected Opportunities fund.

-The fund previously held between 30-50 stocks; however, John and the team have increased the level of concentration in both this and the Elite Rated Janus Henderson European Select Opportunities fund to improve the active characteristics within the portfolio.
+The fund previously held between 30-50 stocks; however, the team have increased the level of concentration in both this and the Elite Rated Janus Henderson European Select Opportunities fund to improve the active characteristics within the portfolio.

 Risk